Rent safe and private dog parks hosted by locals

 The Australian Cattle Dog, crucial to the development of Australia's beef industry, originated in the 1840s when George Elliott in Queensland began experimenting with Dingo-blue Merle Collie crosses.
 These dogs were highly effective workers, attracting the attention of cattlemen.
 The breed was further refined by the Bagust brothers, who crossed the dogs with Dalmatians to enhance their loyalty and horse-caring abilities, and later with Black and Tan Kelpies to improve their working skills and appearance.
 This crossbreeding led to the development of a compact, active dog with unique markings, known as the Australian Cattle Dog.

 In the late 19th century, Robert Kaleski formalized the breed's standard based on the Dingo type, solidifying its traits and appearance.
 Initially called the Australian Heeler, the breed was officially recognized as the Australian Cattle Dog.
-It gained formal recognition by the American Kennel Club in 1980 and was later moved to the Herding Group in 1983, reflecting its important role in herding and cattle management.
+It gained formal recognition by the American Kennel Club in 1980 and was later moved to the Herding Group in 1983, reflecting its important role as a cattle herder.

 Australian Cattle Dog in a bandanaKenney Badboy on Unsplash